awneshsingh/PC428-Tropical-Meteorology/README.md

 [https://www.anaconda.com/distribution/](https://www.anaconda.com/distribution/)
 <!---[https://www.python.org/downloads/](https://www.python.org/downloads/)--->

-Execute the downloaded file and follow the instructions to install Anaconda for **All Users** (may require admin privileges).
+Execute the downloaded file and follow the instructions to install Anaconda **For me**.
 Once installed, the **Anaconda Documentation** webpage will open in your internet browser with instructions on **Getting started with Anaconda**.
 Follow the instructions.
+You can close the **Anaconda Cloud** webpage on the internet browser.

 From the *Start* menu, right click on the **Anaconda Prompt** under **Anaconda (64-bit)** select *More* and click on *Run as administrator*.